 Where to see the eclipse

-When the eclipse occurs on 10th June at 10:00 BST the Sun will be quite high in the sky.
-It’s likely therefore you will be able to observe the event without travelling too far, perhaps just far enough to escape nearby buildings or trees that might block the view.
-At the time of writing this article, there are no public events scheduled that we are aware of, however, we will update this page with a list of events so do check back nearer the date.
+When the eclipse occurs on 10th June at 10:00 BST, the Sun will be quite high in the sky, so it’s likely you will be able to observe the event without travelling too far, perhaps just far enough to escape nearby buildings or trees that might block the view.
+A list of public events appears below.

-The exact time of the eclipse will depend on your specific location, however, will be very close to the below times.
+The exact time of the eclipse will depend on your specific location; however, it will be very close to the below times.
 These are based on being located at Go Stargazing HQ in Darlington.
 You can find times for your location using the timeanddate.com website.